1. Take a walk around your neighborhood and identify all of the trees. (Look here for help.) Sketch them.

 3. Set out a bird feeder and identify all of the birds you see in your yard.

-4. Spend a few afternoons with an elderly neighbor and ask them to tell you a story from their childhood.
+4. Spend some time with an elderly neighbor or grandparent, and ask them to tell you a story from their childhood.
 Write the story, illustrate it and give it to them as a gift.

 5. Open a recipe book and make something new.